plotdb/block/src/doc.md

 block.class
  - `constructor({name, version, code, root})`: create a block class.
+   - code can be a serialized html file, or an object containing following members:
+     - dom - dom string. if it contains any `style` or `script` tags, following members will be overwritten.
+     - style - style string
+     - script - can be either an object or a function returing an object. the object (either script itself or the returned one) should follow `block instance interface` spec.
  - `create()`: create and a block instance.
  - `get-dom():
  - `get-datadom():